-PiSCSI (formerly RaSCSI) has successfully been tested with HDDRIVER 11, a Falcon, a TT and a MegaSTE.
+PiSCSI (formerly RaSCSI) has successfully been tested with a current HDDRIVER, a Falcon, a TT and a MegaSTE.
 For the ACSI bus except for the MegaSTE a SCSI host adapter is required.
 The internal host adapter of the MegaSTE is an interesting special case.

 It is recommended to use release 22.10 or newer of the RaSCSI/PiSCSI software.
 The latest releases contain numerous extensions and bugfixes I contributed.
 These changes are also important for TOS/MiNT/MagiC, Linux-68k and Atari's SVR4 Unix.